 Rijkswaterstaat, the provincial authority of Groningen, Groningen Seaports, the Hunze and Aa’s water authority, nature conservation organisation Het Groninger Landschap and EcoShape have teamed up in the Clay Ripening pilot project to look at different ways of transforming sediment into clay soil.
 EcoShape researchers are engaged in practical experiments to see which approach to ripening works best.

 In 2018 we filled the first sediment depot with dredged material from the Havenkanaal, the canal leading to the port of Delfzijl.
-A second depot will be filled in 2019, with sediment from the Breebaart polder near Termunten.
-The sediment is transformed into clay soil in the clay ripening site by means of processes such as dewatering, desalination and oxidation.
-The site includes several sections that allow us to test different ripening approaches.
-It is expected that the clay soil will have ripened enough by 2021, at which time it will be suitable for application.
+A second depot was filled in 2019, with sediment from the Breebaart polder near Termunten.
+The sediment was transformed into clay soil in the clay ripening site by means of processes such as dewatering, desalination and oxidation.
+The site included several sections that allowed us to test different ripening approaches.
+The clay soil had been ripened enough by 2021, at which time it was suitable for application.
+In June 2022 the clay has successfully passed several tests.
+In the summer of 2022, EcoShape constructed the first 750 meters of Brede Groene Dijk (Broad Green Dike) along the Dollard for the Hunze en Aa’s water authority, using the ripened clay soil and local salt marsh soil.
+EcoShape will monitor these 750 meters of dike for three years.
+With this information, plans can be made for strengthening the entire 15 kilometer dike in this way.

-The central focus will be on the following questions:
+The Clay Ripening pilot focused on the following questions:

 • Is making clay on land a cost-effective solution for the sediment problem?